staticvariablejames/ChooseYourOwnLump/README.md

 Only the predictions whose lump types were selected by the user are shown.
 The predictions which result in shortest lump growth time are shown first in the tooltip.
-Note that,
-for example,
-choosing the second prediction in the list above will make the current lump take longer to harvest, but since caramelized sugar lumps yield more lumps (on average) than meaty sugar lums, choosing that one yields more lumps overall.

 If the heavenly upgrade "Sugar Aging Process" is purchased, then the number of grandmas matter for the sugar lump growth time.